Warblers

-Ashy Prinias or Ashy Wren-Warblers
+Ashy Prinias

-Ashy Prinia or Ashy Wren-Warbler (Prinia socialis)
+Ashy Prinias (Prinia socialis)

 The Ashy Prinias or Ashy Wren-Warbler (Prinia socialis) is a small warbler.
 This prinia is a resident breeder in the Indian subcontinent, western Myanmar and Sri Lanka.
-It is a common bird in urban gardens and farmland in many parts of India and its small size, distinctive colours and upright tail make it easy to identify.
-The northern populations have a rufous rump and back and have a distinct breeding and non-breeding plumage while other populations lack such variation.
+It is a common bird in urban gardens and farmland in many parts of India, and its small size, distinctive colours and upright tail make it easy to identify.
+The northern populations have a rufous rump and back and have a distinct breeding and non-breeding plumage, while other populations lack such variation.

 Description

-In winter, the northern subspecies, P. s. stewartii Blyth, 1847, has warm brown upperparts and a longer tail and has seasonal variation in plumage.
+In winter, the northern subspecies, P. s.
+Stewartii Blyth, 1847, has warm brown upperparts and a longer tail and has seasonal variation in plumage.
 The other races retain summer plumage all year round.
-West Bengal and eastwards has race inglisi Whistler and Kinnear, 1933 which is darker slaty above than the nominate race of the Peninsula and deeper rufous on the flanks with a finer and shorter beak.
+West Bengal and eastwards has race inglisi Whistler and Kinnear, 1933, which is darker slaty above than the nominate race of the Peninsula and deeper rufous on the flanks with a finer and shorter beak.

 The distinctive endemic race in Sri Lanka, P. s. brevicauda Legge, 1879, has a shorter tail and has the juveniles with yellowish underparts apart from a distinct call.

-Behaviour and ecology
+Behaviour and Ecology

-—Douglas Dewar
+Douglas Dewar

 Birds stay in pairs but roost singly on the branch of a small tree or shrub.
+According to Cornell Lab of Ornithology, this species is well documented.

 Breeding